alan-srivastava/moodBoard/moodBoard/README.md

 🚀 Setup Instructions
 1. Run Locally
-git clone https://github.com/your-username/moodboard-frontend.git # ADD your username in this link if you want to clone it on your device.
+git clone https://github.com/your-username/moodaBoard.git # ADD your username in this link if you want to clone it on your device.

-cd moodboard   # Folder Name
+cd moodBoard   # Folder Name

 npm install  # Installs Vite + React + Material UI